ucsdlib/github-reports/README.md

 Sprint, but could be for a month, year, etc.

 To Use:
-1. `./closed_issues.rb`
+1. This script expects two arguments.
+A `start_date` and an `end_date`.
+These should be formatted as follows `YYYY-MM-DD`.
+Example: `2017-12-01`
-2. Respond to prompt with your desired date range.
+1. `./closed_issues.rb 2017-12-01 2017-12-31`
-Examples:
+More examples:
     1. 2 week period: `2017-12-01..2017-12-15`
     1. 4 week period: `2017-12-01..2017-12-31`
     1. Year (this will be SLOW): `2017-12-01..2018-12-01`
-3. Open up the generated `closed_issues.confluence` page and do a select all + copy
+1. Open up the generated `closed_issues<date-range>.report` page and do a select all + copy.
+An example filename: `closed_issues_2017-12-01-2017-12-31.report`
-4. Follow instructions in [Embedding Report Data in Confluence](#embedding-report-data-in-confluence) section
+1. Follow instructions in [Embedding Report Data in Confluence](#embedding-report-data-in-confluence) section